Important Information about Applying to the Social Work MSW program:

 To Complete Your Application:

-To apply, select link below or visit the School of Graduate Studies website.
+To apply, click the button below or visit the School of Graduate Studies website.

 Eligibility Verification for Entitlements Act (EVEA) The Tennessee State Legislature enacted legislation entitled the Tennessee Eligibility Verification for Entitlements Act (EVEA), which became effective on October 1, 2012 (Tennessee Public Chapter No. 1061-SB No. 1325).As a result of this legislation, all state public institutions of higher education in Tennessee must verify that students who receive state public benefits such as in-state tuition or graduate assistantships, may have to provide documentation such as a scanned copy of a driver's license, birth certificate, visa, or permanent resident identification.